BitcoinDesign/Guide/guide/payments/request.md

 #### Invoice expirations

 A piece of meta data unique to invoices is an expiration time.
 This is how long until a single-use invoice expires.
 By default this is 60 minutes.
 When an invoice is generated an expiration timer needs to be shown to users alongside the payment request.
-For more custom use cases, allowing users to adjust this expiration time manually.
+For more custom use cases, allow users to adjust this expiration time manually.

 <div class="image-slide-gallery">